 Along with Halfdan Ragnarsson, all are genuine figures.
 Historical accounts from conquered peoples verify their existence and activity.

 A reference to Bjorn Ironside by Norman historian William of Jumièges in 1070 also named a Danish king, ‘Lothbrok’ as Bjorn’s father.
-A few years later, chronicler Adam of Bremen referenced Ivar, ‘cruellest of Norse warriors’, as another of Lodbrok’s sons.
-Nevertheless, we don’t know for certain whether these references were about the same Ragnar Lodbrok.
+A few years later, chronicler Adam of Bremen referenced Ivar, ‘cruellest of Norse warriors’, as another of Lothbrok’s sons.
+Nevertheless, we don’t know for certain whether these references were about the same Ragnar Lothbrok.

 The first reference to record the names Ragnar and ‘Lothbrok’ together was Icelandic scholar Ari Þorgilsson, writing between 1120-1133, claiming that ‘Ivar, son of Ragnar Lothbrok’ had been the one to kill Edmund of East Anglia.

-Other Vikings claiming to be sons of Lodbrok included Hvitserk, Fridleif, Halfdan Ragnarsson and Sigurd Snake-In-The-Eye.
-It’s hard to know whether these historical figures were related to Lodbrok by blood, especially as at the time, warriors often claimed lineage to legendary figures to enhance their own status.
+Other Vikings claiming to be sons of Lothbrok included Hvitserk, Fridleif, Halfdan Ragnarsson and Sigurd Snake-In-The-Eye.
+It’s hard to know whether these historical figures were related to Lothbrok by blood, especially as at the time, warriors often claimed lineage to legendary figures to enhance their own status.
 Viking men also sometimes adopted younger men to appoint as their successors.
-Lodbrok himself claimed to be a direct descendant of Odin.
+Lothbrok himself claimed to be a direct descendant of Odin.